arcus-azure/arcus.webapi/docs/preview/features/logging.md

 ### Customization

-Optionally, one can inherit from this middleware component and override the default request header sanitization to run some custom functionality during the filtering.
+Optionally, one can inherit from this middleware component and override several default functionality:
+- by default all the request header (except from some known authentication headers) are tracked
+- by default, when tracking the request body, the entire body is tracked
+- by default, when tracking the response body, the entire body is tracked

 Following example shows how the request security headers can be emptied by not omitted: